When is Doctor Who series 13's release date? Cast, plot and pictures

 When is Doctor Who series 13’s release date?
 Cast, plot and pictures

+Is Jodie Whittaker quitting?
 Will Captain Jack be back?
 Will there be new companions?
-And what about the Daleks?
-Everything you need to know about Jodie Whittaker’s next adventures
+Everything you need to know about the Doctor’s next adventures

-Following an action-packed Doctor Who New Year’s special fans are eager for another full series of the beloved sci-fi show – and season 13 is already shaping up to an intriguing one.
+Doctor Who’s next season now looks all the more intriguing following new reports that Jodie Whittaker could be leaving the series, with the Thirteenth Doctor star (who took on the central role in 2017) rumoured to regenerate at the end of the new run of episodes.

-Following a COVID-19 enforced delay, filming has begun under new guidelines, with Jodie Whittaker returning as the enigmatic Time Lord for another batch of adventures in time and space.
+But has Jodie Whittaker really quit Doctor Who?
+How will she regenerate if so, and what monsters could she be facing for a final stand?

 When is Doctor Who series 13’s BBC release date?